 Coach-accompanist Mary Trotter is praised for her lyrical, expressive sound and is a sought-after collaborative artist.
 Equally at home with operatic and concert repertoire, she has served as staff pianist at both Whitworth and Gonzaga Universities.
 In 2012, she was the harpsichordist for the Peabody Conservatory’s production of Don Giovanni, presented in conjunction with Lyric Opera Baltimore.
 In 2011, she was music director and accompanist for Peabody Opera Outreach’s world premiere of Ariel’s Tempest by Dr. Douglas Buchanan.

 Originally from Snohomish, WA, Mary received her Bachelor of Arts in Music (Piano Performance and Pedagogy) from Whitworth University and her Masters of Music in Vocal Accompanying from the Peabody Conservatory.
 She currently serves as adjunct professor and staff accompanist at Whitworth University.

 This production is a pastiche—rock musicians might call it a mash-up—of bits of many compositions to tell a new story.
 It includes sections of music from modern productions (“Porgy and Bess”, “Susannah”) and traditional operas (“Faust”, “The Marriage of Figaro”, “The Barber of Seville”, even the “Ring Cycle”).
 It will also be a sing-spiel, a mix of narration (to help you keep up with the crazy plot-turns) and song.

-Copyright © 2015 Shoshone County Community Concert Association, All Rights Reserved.
+Copyright © 2022 Shoshone County Concert Association, All Rights Reserved.